payya4/CRISPR_Genomics_Analysis_Pipeline/README.md

 # Credits and Acknowledgments

-Project conducted by Yasmine Alqanai, with guidance from supervisor James McInerney.
+-Project conducted by Yasmine Alqanai, with guidance from supervisor James McInerney.

+-I acknowledge the use of ChatGPT [ChatGPT Website](https://chatgpt.com/auth/login) to co-pilot some of the scripts used.
+More info can be found in the Workflow_Timeline.md file.
+The sections of code co-piloted by AI have been commented in the individual scripts.